-Vendors have long used bills of materials to detail the pieces that make up their supply chain products.
-Software bill of materials (SBOM) is a similar but traditionally less critical development in IT.
-However, that is quickly changing: companies are concerned about the security of their purchases, especially as applications become more expensive and sophisticated.
+Software bill of materials (SBOMs) work similarly.
+SBOM is a concept that's been around for some time, but is quickly being adopted more widely: companies are concerned about the security of their purchases, especially as applications become more expensive and sophisticated.

-The application became more widely known in May 2021 when the Biden administration emphasized SBOMs in an executive order as a way organizations can boost their cybersecurity.
+The application became more widely known in May 2021, when the Biden administration emphasized SBOMs in an executive order as a way organizations can boost their cybersecurity.
 Because of the order, the U.S. government now requires all their software suppliers to provide SBOMs for their products.

-As it becomes more common and mandated for federal contracts, it's wise for companies to move towards using SBOMs to keep track of components.
+As it becomes more common and mandated for federal contracts, it's wise for companies to move toward using SBOMs to keep track of components.
 They’re quickly becoming an essential requirement for many businesses and industries.

 Since the federal government mandated SBOMs for all software they use, they created a document in coordination with the National Telecommunications and Information Administration (NTIA) outlining the minimum elements that must be included.
-NTIA’s minimum components are split into three categories: data fields, automation support and practices & processes.
+NTIA’s minimum components are split into three categories:

-SBOMs need to include all the vital data about software components.
+The SBOM needs to include all the vital data about software components.
 This includes names of the component, supplier, software version, and any other identifiers.
 Also, it needs to detail any relationships between dependencies.
 This enables companies to accurately identify and manage all software components across the software supply chain.

 To ensure the documentation is easily used and shared, SBOMs must be machine-readable and capable of automatic generation.
 This allows organizations to track all the data in the SBOM continuously.
 NTIA recognizes three delivery formats for compliance:

 The last element relates to the mechanics of the SBOM.
-Practices and Processes are the operational details that must be included in any contract that asks for them.
-The key requirements for the Practices and Processes section include:
+Practices and processes are the operational details that must be included in any contract that asks for them.
+The key requirements for the practices and processes section include:

 Frequency.
 This should include how often your organization generates new SBOMs.
 NTIA recommends developing new SBOMs whenever you update a software component or release a new version.
-Also, you are expected to create a new SBOM if you find an error or learn a new detail about any component of your software that was not included in your initial documentation.
+Also, you're expected to create a new SBOM if you find an error or learn a new detail about any component of your software that was not included in your initial documentation.

 Depth.
 Your SBOM must include all top-level components and transitive dependencies to comply with NTIA standards.
 If you cannot include all transitive dependencies in your SBOM, the document must provide instructions on where your customer can find them.
 Also, you are required to specify why you cannot provide a complete dependency graph, such as because your component has no further dependencies.